 When you’re not wearing orthotics inside your shoes, the alternative is Footlogics Orthotic Thongs for continuing support and relief.
 Footlogics Australia is registered with the TGA (Therapeutic Goods Administration) under the category ‘Medical Devices’.

-You can buy Footlogics products from selected pharmacies or directly from Footlogics Australia at our online-shop.
+You can buy Footlogics insoles and thongs with arch support from selected pharmacies or directly from Footlogics Australia at our online-shop.
 Your on-line purchase comes with a 90-day Money-Back Guarantee.

 Recently, we launched a new collection of sneakers, especially designed for heel pain.

 NOTE: If pain persist we recommend you consult a health professional for appropriate diagnosis and treatment.
 Visit the Australian Podiatrists Association to find your local podiatrist.